 Not only do travel study courses benefit students, but professors receive the opportunity to delve further into their areas of academic interest.
 Whether visiting a chosen destination for the first time or returning to an old favorite, there is always something novel to explore.
 The professor decides where to travel, what sites to visit and which activities to schedule.
 Depending on the college, faculty travel is often free (included in the cost of the program) and some trips may be paid like teaching a course.

-Since the travel study trip itinerary is aligned with the course subject matter, it will typically need to be submitted in advance for program approval.
-For this reason, it is essential to have trip mapped out beforehand, with all the necessary details like transportation, accomodations and activities, along with associated costs.
+Since the travel study trip activities are aligned with the course subject matter, the itinerary will typically need to be submitted in advance for program approval.
+For this reason, it is essential to have the trip mapped out beforehand, with all the necessary details like transportation, accommodations and activities, along with associated costs.
 This is where it is extremely helpful to obtain the assistance of a group travel agency like Fourwinds.
 We will put together a free, no obligation quote for your travel study trip, making sure to adhere to your educational and budgetary requirements.